- Glossary

 Find a Job You Really Want In

-A budget gives a detailed estimate of income and expenditures over the budget period.
-It allows businesses to identify potential dangers and areas in need of financial improvement, cut down unwanted expenses, provide data for forecasting, and so much more.
+A budget serves as a comprehensive financial blueprint, detailing projected income and expenditures over a specified period.
+It enables businesses to identify potential risks, highlight areas needing financial improvement, curtail unnecessary expenses, and provide critical data for forecasting.

 Key Takeaways: